GennadiyZakharov/nextflow-crash-course/docs/nextflow-usage.md

 ```bash
 nextflow run example-01/find_matches.nf --size=5000000
 ```
-For complicated workflows, you can use a config file, that overrides the default parameters, defined in the pipeline code:
+For complicated workflows, you can use a config file that overrides the default parameters, defined in the pipeline code:
 ```bash
 nextflow -config my.config